 With a flat top and V-edges the bed was of the traditional "English" type with a rather short permanent gap provided at the headstock end.
-Cast as one with the apron, the saddle incorporated a useful T-slotted boring table (with two transverse T-slots) to which was bolted a compound slide rest free to be positioned as the operator wished.
-Driven by crank handles, the slide's coarse-pitch feed screws were of the correct left-hand pitch and so avoided that problem common to so many contemporary small lathes of "cack-handed" operation where turning the screw to the right retracted rather than advanced the slide.
-As was common at the time, the gear on the crank-handled carriage feed was connected directly to the leadscrew, making a slight fractional rotation of the handle produce a disproportionately long and difficult-to-control travel along the bed.
+Cast as one with the apron, the saddle incorporated a useful T-slotted boring table (either plain or with either two or three transverse T-slots) to which was bolted a compound slide rest free to be positioned as the operator wished.
+Driven by crank handles, the slide's coarse-pitch feed screws were of the correct left-hand pitch and so avoided that problem common to so many contemporary small lathes of "cack-handed" operation - where turning the screw to the right retracted rather than advanced the slide.
+As was common at the time, the gear on the crank-handled carriage feed was connected directly to the leadscrew, making a slight, fractional rotation of the handle produce a disproportionately long and difficult-to-control travel along the bed.

 Drive to the 4 t.p.i. leadscrew was though through a tumble-reverse mechanism and coarse-pitch changewheels, of which the usual very large set, common in Victorian times, was provided.

 Later lathes (an example is shown at the bottom of the page) followed prevailing fashion with the headstock made a little more rigid, spindle bearings increased in size and end thrust was taken out against the inside face of that on the left.
 The whole carriage was also redesigned with the apron being very much more substantial and the carriage drive crank handle replaced by a handwheel - although the gear on this was still connected direct to the leadscrew, though there is the possibly that the drive would have incorporated some form of reduction gearing.

 If you have a Halls lathe the writer would be very surprised - and delighted if you would make contact.
 More pictures here and here